windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/4_bash_quickstart/index.md

 ```

 Look at the UI preview on the right: it was updated to match the input
 signature.
-Run a preview to verify everything works.
+Run a test (`Ctrl` + `Enter`) to verify everything works.

 Now let's go to the last step: the "Customise" settings.

-## Customize settings
+## Customize Settings

 In this step, you can:

 - Give a **script kind**: Action (by default), [Trigger](../../../flows/10_flow_trigger.md), [Approval](../../../flows/11_flow_approval.md) or [Error Handler](../../../flows/7_flow_error_handler.md).
 This acts as a tag to filter appropriate scripts from the [flow editor](../../6_flows_quickstart/index.md).
-- Customize the Script **Arguments**.
+- Customize the script's **Arguments**.
 The UI is generated from the Script's main function signature, but you can add additional constraints here.
-For example, we could use the `Customize property`: add a regex here clicking on `Pattern` to make sure users are providing a name with only alphanumeric characters: `^[A-Za-z0-9]+$`.
-Let's still allow numbers in case you're some tech billionaire's kid.
+For example, we could use the `Customize property`: add a regex by clicking on `Pattern` to make sure users are providing a name with only alphanumeric characters: `^[A-Za-z0-9]+$`.
+Let's still allow numbers in case you are some tech billionaire's kid.

 ![Advanced settings for Bash](./customize_bash.png)